rogual/frp.js/README.txt

     This is a library providing functional reactive programming (FRP) primitives.

-    Where possible, functions are provided both as module-level functions and as methods on the FRP objects themselves.
+    Where appropriate, functions are provided both as module-level functions and as methods on the FRP objects themselves.

+Installation

+    npm install frp

 Concepts